 Jacob Vernon Kindsfather

-Jacob Vernon ("Vern") Kindsfather was born December 12, 1924 in Portland, Oregon.
-By 1940, Kindsfather's parents, Jacob and Mary (née Wacker) Kindsfather had moved across the Columbia River to Vancouver, Washington.
-It is believed that the Jacob Kindsfather family is from Dietel and Brunnental, Russia and Mary Wacker's (Walker) family is from Norka, Russia.
+Jacob Vernon ("Vern") Kindsfather was born December 12, 1924, in Portland, Oregon.
+By 1940, Kindsfather's parents, Jacob and Mary (née Wacker) Kindsfather (Kindsvater), had moved across the Columbia River to Vancouver, Washington.
+The Jacob Kindsfather family is believed to be from Dietel and Brunnental, Russia, and Mary Wacker's (Walker) family is from Norka, Russia.

 Kindsfather attended the University of Portland and began his professional baseball career with the Vancouver Capilanos of the Western International League in 1948 and 1949.